‘Rife’ cocaine use reported in U.K. Parliament — just as Boris Johnson announces crackdown on drug crime

-A report in Britain’s Sunday Times said more than 10 areas on the Westminster estate, which spans several sites for lawmakers, government officials and their staffs, tested positive for traces of cocaine.
-Areas included the women’s bathrooms nearest to Johnson’s office and those near the office of Home Secretary Priti Patel.
+Drug residue, the newspaper reported, was also found close to rooms used the opposition Labour Party, as well as a sedate dining room in the House of Lords, and the exclusive, sometimes raucous Thames-side pub called the Strangers’ Bar.

 The paper reported that cannabis was also “being used openly” within the vicinity.

-Of 12 bathrooms tested for drugs with detection wipes, cocaine was reportedly found in 11 of the locations, including places that can be accessed only by those with a designated parliamentary pass — which grants entry to lawmakers and staffers along with clerks, librarians, security personnel, waiters and journalists.
+Of 12 bathrooms tested for drugs with detection wipes, cocaine was reportedly found in 11 of the locations, including places that can be best accessed only by those with a designated parliamentary pass, including lawmakers and staffers, alongside clerks, librarians, security personnel, waiters and journalists.
 Different passes allow different levels of access to halls, bars, committee rooms and cubbyholes within the Victorian-age premises.

-“The accounts of drug misuse in parliament given to The Sunday Times are deeply concerning,” Lindsay Hoyle, House speaker, told Sky News on Sunday.
+“The accounts of drug misuse in parliament given to the Sunday Times are deeply concerning,” Lindsay Hoyle, House speaker, told Sky News on Sunday.
 “I will be raising them as a priority with the Metropolitan Police next week.”
 The Metropolitan Police service did not immediately return a request for comment.

 The report came just as Johnson was set to announce a 10-year plan to hold drug offenders responsible and combat crime in England and Wales.
 On Monday, he was pictured with police in the city of Liverpool while wearing a dark uniform and a black hat with “police” stitched in white across the front — an image that caused a stir on social media as #cocaine became a top Twitter trend in the United Kingdom.

 In Britain, cocaine is a “Class A” drug, the most serious classification.
-Those found to be in possession of the substance face up to seven years in prison, an unlimited fine or both.
+Those found to be in possession of the substance face up to seven years in prison.
 Those supplying or producing the drug can face a life sentence.

-Yet the Sunday Times reported that “there is a cocaine culture in parliament” spanning from well-known lawmakers to young members — on both sides of the political spectrum.
+Yet the Sunday Times reported that “there is a cocaine culture in parliament” from well-known lawmakers to young staffers — on both sides of the political spectrum.

+A Washington Post reporter with a Parliamentary Pass walking the halls of the palace found at least one of the suspect bathrooms closed, but the others open for business.
+The doors of the stalls and toilets — called loos here — could be locked.

+The palace is a confusing warren of Victorian stairways to nowhere and closet-sized offices.
+There are also plenty of tea rooms, dinning halls and pubs, frequent sites of receptions for constituents — and dealmaking.

 Asked about allegations of drug use in Parliament, Johnson told Sky News on Monday that the government “is absolutely determined to fight drugs.”